Ardelean-Calin/sensus-cli/README.md

+To check out the documentation, please go to: **https://artech.gitbook.io/sensus/**

 # Sensus
 Sensus is a ultra-lowpower, Homeassistant-compatible environment and plant sensor.
 It started as a plant health monitoring sensor but ended up being a more general-purpose environment sensor with optional addons, one of which is the Plant Health Monitoring Addon.